 An application in writing generally means typed.

-Plain white paper please.
-Pretty pink perfumed pages or something similar are never a good idea.
+Plain white paper, please.
+Pretty pink perfumed pages or something similar is never a good idea.
 Your letter will be unique, but for the wrong reasons.

 – a repeat of your resume